dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

   I-D.ietf-dnssd-srp:

 informative:
+  RFC9665:

 --- abstract

-This document specifies a new conflict resolution mechanism for DNS, for use in cases where the advertisement is being proxied, rather than advertised directly, e.g. when using a combined DNS-SD Advertising Proxy and SRP registrar.
+This document specifies a new conflict resolution mechanism for DNS, for use in cases where the advertisement is being proxied, rather than advertised directly, e.g. when using a combined DNS-SD advertising proxy and SRP registrar.
 A new EDNS option is defined that communicates the time at which the set of resource records on a particular DNS owner name was most recently updated.